Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare: Gamma-Ray Emission from Radioactive -process Ejecta

-We consider all nuclear species that contribute more than $1\%$ to the total radiation on the timescales of interest, $10\,{\rm s}\lesssim t\, \lesssim 14000\,\rm s$, by which point the $r$-process has ceased and the newly synthesized nuclei are decaying to stability, predominantly through $\beta^-$--decay.
-For all nuclei of a species $i$, we assume the effective decay mode $i \rightarrow f +e^- + \bar{\nu}_e + \gamma$ in the quoted time range, representing a decay to an excited state of the daughter species $f$, followed by a prompt cascade to the ground state typically resulting in $\gamma$ emission.
-Other decay modes, such as $\alpha$-emission and fission fragmentation, are omitted since they contribute negligibly to the decay energy in ejecta for which large quantities of the heaviest nuclei $A\gtrsim 190$ are not produced \citep{Barnes+16}.
+We consider all nuclear species that contribute at least $1\%$ to the total radiation on the timescales of interest, $10\,{\rm s}\lesssim t\, \lesssim 14000\,\rm s$, by which point the $r$-process has ceased and the newly synthesized nuclei are decaying to stability, predominantly through $\beta^-$--decay.\footnote{Other decay modes, such as $\alpha$-emission and fission fragmentation, can be omitted since they contribute negligibly to the decay power in ejecta for which large quantities of the heaviest nuclei $A\gtrsim 190$ are not produced \citep{Barnes+16}.} For all nuclei of a species $i$, we assume the effective decay mode $i \rightarrow f +e^- + \bar{\nu}_e + \gamma$ in the quoted time range, representing a decay to an excited state of the daughter species $f$, followed by a prompt cascade to the ground state typically resulting in $\gamma$ emission.

-The specific energy released per second as gamma radiation is then, \be \dot{q}_\gamma (t) = N_{\rm A} \sum_i Y_i(t) \lambda_i b_i\sum_j I_{ij} \varepsilon_{ij}, \ee where $N_{\rm A}$ is Avogadro's (baryon) number, and $Y_i(t)$, $\lambda_i$, and $b_i$ are the time-dependent abundance per baryon, $\beta^-$--decay rate, and photon branching ratio (i.e., the fraction of $\beta^-$--decay energy that goes into photons) for species $i$, respectively. $I_{ij}$ is the relative intensity (per decay) of a photon with energy $\varepsilon_{ij}$, which depends on the nuclear level structure of species $i$.
-Weak reaction rates are taken from the JINA REACLIB database \citep{cyburt:10} and nuclear decay data are taken from the ENSDF files.\footnote{\url{https://www.nndc.bnl.gov/ensdf/}.
+The specific energy released per second as gamma radiation is then, \be \dot{q}_\gamma (t) = N_{\rm A} \sum_i Y_i(t) \lambda_i b_i\sum_j I_{ij} \varepsilon_{ij}, \ee where $N_{\rm A}$ is Avogadro's (baryon) number, and $Y_i(t)$, $\lambda_i$, and $b_i$ are the time-dependent abundance per baryon, $\beta^-$--decay rate, and photon branching ratio (i.e., the fraction of $\beta^-$--decay energy emitted as photons) for species $i$, respectively. $I_{ij}$ is the relative intensity (per decay) of a photon with energy $\varepsilon_{ij}$, which depends on the nuclear level structure of species $i$.
+Weak reaction rates are taken from the JINA REACLIB database \citep{cyburt:10} and all other nuclear decay data are taken from the Evaluated Nuclear Structure Data Files.\footnote{\url{https://www.nndc.bnl.gov/ensdf/}.
 This data acquisition made extensive use of the pyNE software package.}